Smooth and creamy tahini fudge is a wonderful keto treat. Made with sesame butter, unsalted butter, a sweetener, and coconut flour.

-I decided to make this tahini fudge because I miss halvah, a middle eastern candy made from sesame seeds and sugar syrup – lots of it.
+One of my favorite childhood treats, back in Israel, used to be halva, a middle eastern candy made from sesame seeds and sugar syrup – lots of it.
 In fact, in a store-bought halvah, the first ingredient is usually sugar, not sesame. 😮

-Since this recipe contains no sugar and is sweetened with just a few drops of stevia, it does not have the texture of halvah.
+No, it doesn’t.
+Since this recipe contains no sugar and is sweetened with just a few drops of stevia, it also doesn’t have the texture of halvah.
 It is naturally soft and needs to be kept in the freezer.

-But it is wonderful – a rich, creamy, decadent dessert that you can feel good about eating.
+But it is wonderful – a rich, creamy, decadent keto treat that you can feel good about eating.

 Take a square out of the freezer just a couple of minutes before you want to enjoy it, and allow it to soften a bit before you savor it.